rodofjar/RprojectFromTerminal/README.md

-# Creating and Troubleshooting Custom R Project Files
+# Creating and Troubleshooting Custom R Project Files from the Terminal

 This tutorial provides step-by-step instructions on how to create custom R project files (`*.Rproj`) using PowerShell and how to troubleshoot common issues that might arise when trying to open these files in RStudio.